Use case

 Does LoadStrike only support Kafka for event-driven testing?

-No. The public docs also cover RabbitMQ, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, and delegate-based custom stream endpoints for event-driven workflows.
+No. The docs also cover RabbitMQ, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, and delegate-based custom stream endpoints for event-driven workflows.

 Can event-driven tests still produce standard run artifacts?